Collapsed Inference for Bayesian Deep Learning: Related Work

 \textbf{WMI Solvers.\ } WMI generalizes weighted model counting (WMC)~\cite{sang2005performing}, a state-of-the-art inference approach in many discrete probabilistic models, from discrete to mixed discrete-continuous domains~\cite{belle2015probabilistic,BelleUAI15}.
-Recent research on WMI includes its tractability~\citep{zeng2020probabilistic,zengparameter} and the advancements in WMI solver development.
+Recent research on WMI includes its tractability~\citep{zeng2020probabilistic,zengparameter,abboud2020approximability} and the advancements in WMI solver development.
 Existing exact WMI solvers for arbitrarily structured problems include DPLL-based search with numerical~\cite{belle2015probabilistic,morettin2017efficient,morettin2019advanced} or symbolic integration~\cite{braz2016probabilistic} and compilation-based algorithms~\cite{kolb2018efficient,zuidberg2019exact,derkinderen2020ordering} that use extended algebraic decision diagrams~(XADDs)~\citep{sanner2012symbolic2} as a compilation target which is a powerful tool for inference on mixed domains~\citep{sanner2012symbolic,zamani2012symbolic}.
 Some exact WMI solvers aiming to improve efficiency for a certain class of models are proposed such as SMI~\citep{zeng2019efficient} and MP-WMI~\citep{zeng2020scaling} which are greatly scalable for WMI problems that satisfy certain structural constraints.
 Approximate solvers are also proposed including sampling-based ones~\citep{zuidberg2020monte} and relaxation-based ones~\citep{zeng2020probabilistic,ZengDECODEML20}.
 Recent WMI efforts converge in the \texttt{pywmi} library~\citep{kolb2019pywmi}.
+The SMT formulas considered in this work can be seen as distributional constraints on continuous domains.
+There is also plenty of work in neuro-symbolic AI exploring the integration of discrete constraints into neural networks models including the architectures~\citep{AhmedNeurIPS22, SIMPLE} and the loss~\citep{xu2018semantic, Ahmed2022neuro, AhmedAAAI22}.